mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 in the Imperium, might have hidden value in the wilds of the Void.
 Caldos (Dpres subsector in the Trojan Reach: B530879-6) is just that type of system.
 Despite its rather humble appearance, it is a nexus through which fortunes flow.
-Caldos’ location in the region known as the Dustbelt, and proximity to regional powers Acis and Tyr, have given it strategic importance that it would otherwise not possess.
+Caldos' location in the region known as the Dustbelt, and proximity to regional powers Acis and Tyr, have given it strategic importance that it would otherwise not possess.
 Without control of Caldos, one cannot dominate the Dustbelt.